replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 ### Control Plane HA

 To operate the Kubernetes control plane in HA mode, it is recommended to have a minimum of 3 primary nodes.
-In the event that one of these nodes becomes unavailable, the remaining two will still be able to function with an etcd quorom.
+In the event that one of these nodes becomes unavailable, the remaining two will still be able to function with an etcd quorum.
 As the cluster scales, dedicating these primary nodes to control-plane only workloads using the `noSchedule` taint should be considered.
 This will affect the number of nodes that need to be provisioned.